Carokyp/Doux-Matin/README.md

 [Link to Live Website](https://carokyp.github.io/Doux-Matin/)

 ## About
-Doux Matin is a fictional brunch and coffee shop inspired by the charm of French cafés and bakeries.
+Doux Matin, which means 'Sweet Morning' in French, is a fictional brunch and coffee shop inspired by the charm of French cafés and bakeries.
 The shop serves freshly baked pastries, French-inspired brunch dishes, coffee, a variety of other drinks, and hosts bottomless brunches for special events.
 Guests can enjoy their time in the cosy indoor seating area or on the rooftop terrace, perfect for relaxing, socialising, or celebrating special occasions.

 ## Index – Table of Contents